alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 DEEP LEARNING PICTURE

+Once again, this is true, but I feel it still misses something.
+You can think of features as biases humans place on what the model should optimize over.
+That human bias is still present in neural nets, but it gets offset to the neural net architecture chosen for the problem.
+Convolutional nets are good at translation invariant patterns, RNNs are good for sequential data, dropout is good if you want better regularization of the model, and so on.
+These choices are made before training begins, just like feature engineering.
-This **still** doesn't explain the picture.
-Humans still have influence over how easy the model is to optimize.
-All we're doing is trading in expert feature desiging for expert neural net architecture design.
+All we've done is trade expert feature design for expert neural net architecture design.

+This leads to the third argument, which, when combined with the first two, answers the question to my satisfication

+## The Simplicity/Unification Argument

-**What makes neural nets different is that architecture design is significantly easier and more general than feature design.** (Karpathy's slide)
+**What makes neural nets different is that architecture design is easier and more general than feature design.**

+Credit goes to Andrej Karpathy for putting these thoughts into words, because when I read them the first time, a ton of incomplete ideas I had clicked into place.

+Consider computer vision.
+Compared to what people did before, describing convnets is easy!
+Throw some conv layers together, add some pooling and fully connected layers to glue it all together, and done.

 IMAGE from Karpathy's slide from DLSS

-Additionally, because neural nets are applicable to so many domains, it's much easier for people across different subfields to share ideas.
-Computer vision people use convolutional nets, and NLP people use LSTMS, but they're all still neural nets, and that means a lot of latent intuition and knowledge is usable across domains.
-And because different fields are sharing more techniques, advances in one field can give ideas for advances in other fields.

-Across several fields, we're starting to see a unification of methods, and I think that's why progress has grown so quickly - people who used to do computer vision can talk to someone in NLP, find out their using an attention mechanism, and can try applying it to problems in computer vision.
-This would have been ridiculous before deep learning proved itself.
+Similarly, there used to be a ton of linguistics-specific knowledge in machine translation.
+Recent papers suggest that word embeddings and large LSTMs let you sidestep all of that knowledge.

+Across several fields, we're starting to see a unification of methods.
+Convnets are good at pattern recognition, which is good for computer vision, but it's also good for Computer Go.
+RNNs are good at sequential data, which is good for language models, but it's also good for reinforcement learning, and even image generation if you view image generation as a sequence of pixel outputs.
+(Link PixelRNN here.)

+They're all unifed under the banner of neural nets.
+It made sense for Google to throw all their neural net researchers onto one team, even if they were working on different problems, because they all knew how to talk about neural nets.
+And even if they weren't directly related, sometimes an idea from one domain can spark an idea in another.
+Everything's connected, through the neural net bridge.

+PICTURE

+Progress in one domain pushes progress in the others.
+You could see this as neural nets rising, and pulling everything along with it.
+But I see it the other way around: everything is rising, and neural nets are along for the ride.

+PICTURE

+(I want to make some point about neural net knowledge becoming more important than domain specific knowledge but I can't get the phrasing right so screw it.)

 Neural Nets as Computation Blocks
 ================================================================